what3words/w3w-android-design-library/README.md

 ## Introduction

-A Jetpack compose design library to be used across what3words components and apps.
+A Jetpack compose design library based on Material3 to be used across what3words components and apps.

 ## Installation